RabadanLab/randomly/README.rst

 It's convenient to run Randomly in a `Jupyter Notebook`_.

-You can find detailed instructions and a _hosted tutorial or one that can be run from your local machine _here.
+You can find detailed instructions and a hosted_ tutorial or one that can be run from your local machine here_.

 .. _`Jupyter Notebook`: http://jupyter.org/
 .. _hosted: http://52.201.223.58:1234/